-This 2023 Supportive Housing Notice of Funding Availability (NOFA) announces the availability of up to \$67.1 million of Federal HOME Investment Partnerships Program (Home), HOME American Rescue Plan Act (HOME-ARPA), Mental Health Services Act (MHSA) and American Rescue Plan Act Coronavirus State and Local Recovery Funds (ARPA-SLFRF), to promote the acquisition, new construction, and acquisition/rehabilitation of Supportive Housing, as defined in Attachment C of this NOFA, affordable for Orange County's extremely low-income households who are experiencing homelessness by providing below market rate financing.
-The NOFA will also make available up to 210 Housing Choice, Mainstream and/or Veterans Affairs Supportive Housing Project Based Vouchers for extremely low-income households who are homeless, for projects that meet the requirements of this NOFA (regardless of whether or not capital funding is requested under this NOFA).
-HCD requires that units assisted under this NOFA be filled with tenants who are prioritized through the Coordinated Entry System (CES).
-Interested and qualified developers who can successfully demonstrate their ability to acquire, build or substantially rehabilitate, and operate Permanent Supportive Housing are encouraged to submit proposals.
+The 2023 Supportive Housing Notice of Funding Availability (NOFA) announced the availability of up to \$67.1 million of Federal HOME Investment Partnerships Program (HOME), HOME American Rescue Plan Program (HOME-ARP), Mental Health Services Act (MHSA) and American Rescue Plan Act Coronavirus State and Local Recovery Funds (ARPA-SLFRF), to promote the acquisition, new construction, and acquisition/rehabilitation of Supportive Housing, as defined in Attachment C of this NOFA, affordable for Orange County's extremely low-income households who are experiencing homelessness by providing below market rate financing.
+The NOFA also made available up to 210 Housing Choice, Mainstream and/or Veterans Affairs Supportive Housing Project Based Vouchers (PBVs).
+This 2023 NOFA First Amendment announces the availability of up to \$32.7 million of HOME, HOME-ARP, MHSA and 15G Reserves, as authorized at the February 27, 2024, Board of Supervisor's meeting.
+This NOFA, as amended, also will make available an additional 210 PBVs, for a total of up to 218 PBVs, for extremely low-income households who are homeless, for projects that meet the requirements of this NOFA (regardless of whether or not capital funding is requested under this NOFA).